mirza19102002/Capture-and-Analyze-Network-Traffic-Using-Wireshark./README.md

 Step 10: Analyze the Data Packets from the all the Given Protocols.

-# Potential Risks from Network Traffic:Network traffic carries the risk of malware, unauthorized access, and cyberattacks like DDoS, phishing, and insider threats.
+# Potential Risks from Network Traffic:
+Network traffic carries the risk of malware, unauthorized access, and cyberattacks like DDoS, phishing, and insider threats.
 These threats can lead to data breaches, system disruptions, and financial losses.